I miss you. And Happy Father’s Day.

 Literally.
 On the border of Ulster – just beyond the Pale.
 And not far from Mary Gale Earley’s home place.
 Her journey informs so much of my understanding here.
 From Ireland to America, Protestant to Catholic, who could have imagined that a quote from John Henry Newman‘s faith journey printed on her memorial card, would serve as insight into my struggle to understand this land of them-uns and us-uns?

 And figuratively.
 I live as you did.
 Devout in your faith, and excommunicated nonetheless.
 Neither in nor out of Rome’s good graces.
-I too, live as the other – an American neither Catholic nor Protestant neither in or out of communion with my neighbours.
+I too, live as the other – an American neither Catholic nor Protestant neither in or out of communion with my neighbors.

 We’ll get there, by degrees.
 The way an Irishman goes to heaven.